Fakorede/gobnb/README.md

 Visitors to the site will be able to search for accommodations by date and make an online reservation, and the site owner will be able to manage reservations from a secure back end.

+### Key Functionalities

+- Showcase Properties
+- Allow bookings for one or more nights
+- Check availability
+- Book property
+- Notifications to guests, and property owner

 ## Getting Started

 ### Clone Application